xuyangatwork/Workshop-Code-V3/README.md

-# This is the Prompt Analytics Prototype
+# This is the Basecode2 Prototype
 ## DO NOT UPLOAD any confidential or sensitive data into this application

 ## Your need to set python 3.11 and set the secrets below